 You are here

 Atopic dermatitis is the most common form of eczema, affecting between 10 and 20 percent of children and 1 to 3 percent of adults.
-If you have atopic dermatitis, your skin may become dry, red, irritated and itchy.
-Sometimes, especially when infected, your skin may have small, fluid-filled bumps that ooze a clear or yellowish liquid.
+A common symptom of atopic dermatitis is dry, red, irritated and itchy skin.
+Sometimes, especially when infected, the skin may have small, fluid-filled bumps that ooze a clear or yellowish liquid.
 People with atopic dermatitis often have a family history of allergies.

 Hives (urticaria) are red bumps or welts that appear on the body.
 The condition is called acute urticaria if it lasts for no more than six weeks, and chronic urticaria if it persists beyond six weeks.
 Acute urticaria is most commonly caused by exposure to an allergen or by an infection.
 The cause of chronic urticaria is largely unknown.

-Learn more information and how to manage hives (urticaria).
+Learn more about urticaria and how to manage it.

 Contact dermatitis is a reaction that appears when the skin comes in contact with an irritant or an allergen.
-Symptoms include a rash, blisters, itching and burning.
-Skin irritants, such as water, soap, detergent, fabric softeners and shampoos, are the most common cause of irritant contact dermatitis.
+Symptoms can include a rash, blisters, itching and burning.

 Latex allergy usually develops after repeated exposure to latex products, including balloons or medical gloves.
 Symptoms may include hives, itching or a stuffy or runny nose.
 Some people may experience asthma symptoms, such as wheezing, chest tightness and difficulty breathing.